Developer Notes

 are purely implicit – one just indexes the same array using the appropriate convention.

-QFunction arguments can be assumed to have restrict
+QFunction arguments can be assumed to have restrict semantics.

 That is, each input and output array must reside in distinct memory without overlap.